QuTech-Delft/qne-adk/README.md

 Now everything should be setup and ready in order to create your own applications and experiments and run them on the simulator!

 ## Commands
 The QNE-ADK uses various commands to create and run your applications and experiments.
-All of the commands are listed below:
+All the commands are listed below:

 <!--- QNE APPLICATION LIST --->
 <details closed>